 Any of the following may require you to seek emergency dental treatment:

 - An accident which has damaged your teeth or mouth

 - Loss of a tooth (known as an avulsed tooth)

-- A crack or fracture to a tooth
+- A fractured, cracked or severely chipped tooth

 - A tooth that is loose or has been knocked out of alignment (known as an extruded tooth)